JIghtuse/udacity-book-catalog-final/README.md

 ## Usage

-Non-authorized users can only see books and categories (both in JSON and HTML).
+Non-authenticated users can only see books and categories (both in JSON and HTML).

-Authorized users can create new books, edit and delete books.
+Authenticated and authorized users can create new books, edit and delete their books.

 ## Running instance